-- 1. It is recommended that, effective with the 2016-17 school year: - a.
+- 1. It is recommended that, effective with the 2017-18 school year: - a.
 The Otego Elementary School should be closed; - b.
-Grades K-2 should be moved from the Otego Elementary School to the Unadilla Elementary School; - c.
-Grade 5 should be moved from the Unadilla Elementary School to the Unatego Middle School. - 2.
-It is further recommended that, upon closing the Otego Elementary School, the school district should implement the staffing savings identified in this study using attrition. - 3.
+Grades K-2 should be moved from the Otego Elementary School to the Unadilla Elementary School; - It is further recommended that, upon closing the Otego Elementary School, the school district should implement the staffing savings identified in this study using attrition. - 3.
 It is further recommended that the district secure voter approval to establish a capital reserve account at its earliest convenience. - 4.
-It is further recommended that the district fund its capital reserve account with the monies that are saved from the staffing reductions in #2 above, with any reductions in the district's debt service (\$75,976 in 2016-17, \$414 in 2017-18, and \$49,674 in 2018-19), and any other surplus finds that are generated at the end of the fiscal year.

-- 5. It is further recommended that the district convene a facilities planning committee whose role it will be to develop a long term facilities plan for the district including the design of a new elementary school to be located on the middle/high school campus. - 6.
-It is further recommended that the Unadilla Elementary School be closed in the same year that the new elementary school is ready for use. - 7.
-It is further recommended that the district should immediately explore the possible sale and/or leasing of the Otego Elementary School.
+It is further recommended that the district fund its capital reserve account with the monies that are saved from the staffing reductions in #2 above, with any reductions in the district's debt service (\$75,976 in 2016-17, \$414 in 2017-18, and \$49,674 in 2018-19), and any other surplus funds that are generated at the end of the fiscal year. - 5.
+It is further recommended that the district convene a facilities planning committee whose role it will be to develop a long term facilities plan for the district including the design of a new elementary school to be located on the middle/high school campus.